 How to Propagate Snake Plants

-Step 1: Remove your snake plant from the pot, and use your hands to gently remove the soil from the rhizomes (stems with protruding roots).
+Step 1: Remove your snake plant from its pot, then use your hands to gently remove the soil from the rhizomes (stems with protruding roots).

 Step 2: Use a sharp, clean gardening blade to separate the rhizomes.

-Step 3: Repot rhizomes into a new container with fresh soil.
+Step 3: Repot the rhizomes in a new container with fresh soil.
 A larger container is best to give your plant room to grow.
+Continue care as usual.

 Most snake plants can be propagated this way without problems, but some varieties will lose their signature foliage markings when cutting leaves.
-If your plant has yellow edges (rather than the all-green variety), it's better to propagate by division to maintain its special look.
+If your plant has yellow edges (rather than the all-green variety), it's better to propagate by division to maintain its unique look.

-Step 1: Cut a leaf from your plant at a slight angle into three-inch sections.
-Take care to keep the sections in their original orientation until Step 3.
+Step 1: Cut a leaf from your plant at a slight angle into 3-inch sections.
+Take care to keep the sections in their original orientation until step three.